Relational tactics & con-art

 The initiating author has to consider to what extent s/he wants to take responsibility for the actions of the participants, and for the effects of those actions.
 Different strategies are applied.
 And it is clear that not all artists oversee the different implications of their interventions.

-Bart Schoenmakers approached con-art mehodologically We are snot sure yet if all his statements apply, but these seem to hold:
+Bart Schoenmakers approached con-art methodologically We are snot sure yet if all his statements apply, but these seem to hold:

 • Con Art can only exist by the grace of the system, framework, or context it operates in.

-• To present itself, the work mimics as part of its hosting system, but by definition it is seperate from it, and operates under a different constitutive logic.
+• To present itself, the work mimics as part of its hosting system, but by definition it is separate from it, and operates under a different constitutive logic.

 • The system or rather an actor within the system should mark the work as fraudulent in some way: